Revisiting The Washingtonian’s Coverage of Mr. Cranky…. Six Months Later

 As any, half-decent attorney could have figured out, I did not ignore Trustify’s spurious demands.
 Thankfully, I didn’t overpay for bad advice when I hired a far superior attorney, Matt MacLean, of Pillsbury (check out this post and look at the great response letter MacLean authored which shut Trustify’s demands down cold).
-Feckless, slandering, overpriced, Tom Clare had any integrity or cared about the truth he could have figured out how to use google and he would have realized he was lying.
-(Legal Notice: Let me clarify that last statement.
-I’m not saying Tom Clare is an idiot because he doesn’t know how to use google.
+If eckless, slandering, overpriced, Tom Clare had any integrity or cared about the truth he could have googled the facts before he fibbed about me.
+Only an idiot or a liar would make such a false statement.
+(Legal Notice: Let me clarify, I’m not saying Tom Clare is an idiot because he doesn’t know how to use google.
 He’s an idiot whether he know’s how to use Google or not.
 Had he used google he would have easily found that he falsely accused me of ignoring prior demands.
 If he knows how to use Google he either didn’t or he did and found my demand letter blog post.
 In that case, he doesn’t have the reading comprehension skills to understand that hiring an attorney to respond to a demand letter is not ignoring demands.
 In the latter case, Claure is careless in the former, he’s an idiot.)

 When My attorney responded to Trustify’s demands, Trustify dropped the company’s demands.
 You want to know why?
 Because the truth and facts are the best defense against scurrilous libel claims (see post).
 The best part of the entire “Pricey” Tom Clare affair is that although Tommy was willing to opine to the Washingtonian about my recklessness, six months later he has not been willing to put a subpoena where his mouth is.
 I have not been served with anything because Tom was likely not hired to be an attorney, he was hired to do damage control to counteract the negativity of a possible Washingtonian article.